 During its ownership period the Minneapolis Brewing Company seems to have leased out the building to several different saloon and hotelkeepers, probably with a financial arrangement in place to purchase beer from the Minneapolis Brewing Company warehouse, located not far from the Minneapolis-St.Louis Railway water tower along today's Carver County Road # 40.
 Among these lessees were John (1880-1938) and Catherine (1886-1945) Edblom who operated the building and hotel as the John Edblom Saloon.
+As early as 1902 John Edblom was granted a Carver liquor license, with bond guarantees by Leonard Schroeder and Berthold G. Anhalt, but the location where alcohol was to be served is uncertain.

 John Theodore Edblom was born at West Union in Hancock Township in Carver County, the son of Swedish immigrants.
 John Edblom farmed until he was 26 years of age and then went into business in Cologne in Carver County, where in March 1907 he had purchased a saloon from Harry Beck.
 The following year he married Catherine Marie (Kathryn Mary) Vanderlick, who was born in Cologne, in Carver County, Minnesota.
-The Edbloms lived in Cologne for a year or two and then located to Carver where they leased the Minneapolis Hotel and Saloon for a short time in 1909-1910.
-In March 1910 they sold the saloon business to Fred House and by July 1921 had formed a partnership with George Peterson under the name of the Carver Produce Company, which they ran at 300 Broadway in a Carver building purchased by the Edbloms.
+The Edbloms lived in Cologne for a year or two and then located to Carver where they leased the Minneapolis Hotel and Saloon for a short time in 1909-1910, although Carver town records indicate that in 1912 John Edblom was granted a liquor license to sell in the front saloon of the Minneapolis Hotel, though bar sales may have been through an employee or agent.
+In March 1910 the Edbloms sold the saloon business to Fred House and by July 1921 had formed a partnership with George Peterson under the name of the Carver Produce Company, which they ran at 300 Broadway in a Carver building purchased by the Edbloms.

 By 1928, during Prohibition, the Minneapolis Hotel building was no longer serving as a saloon and hotel, being then instead a store, with a residence above.
 The portion of the hotel nearest Fourth Street East was torn down, as was the stable, in the mid 1940s.
-In 1944 the property was purchased by the Rademacher family, which owns it to the present.
-As late as 2011 a small portion of the rear of the old hotel and saloon building survived as a private residence at 212 Fourth Street East.
+In 1944 the property was purchased by the Rademacher family whose members owned it until 2012.
+As late as 2022 the rear wing of the old hotel and saloon building survived as a private residence at 212 Fourth Street East.